-Linda Bigham, B.S., M.S.; Associate Director of Assessment and Licensure Bryan J. Boatright, B.A., M.B.A., Ed.D; Assistant Vice President for Academic Affairs & University Registrar Jeffrey Breese, B.A., M.A., Ph.D.; Provost and Vice President for Academic Affairs Jody Bryan, A.A.B., B.A.; Coordinator, Center for Student Success and Academic Affairs Programming Jesse Cunion, B.A., M.A.; Associate Academic Dean Heather L. Duda, B.A., M.A., Ph.D.; Founding Dean of the College of Arts and Humanities Laura Dwver, B.S.: General Chemistry Lab Coordinator Traci Finnegin, B.S.; Education Coordinator, School of Education Adina Haught, B.A.; Senior Administrative Assistant to the Dean of the College of Applied and Social Sciences Stephanie Helmick, Administrative Assistant, Physician Assistant Studies Program Angela Lang, B.S.; Senior Administrative Assistant to the Dean of the College of Arts and Humanities Sandra I. Madar, B.S., Ph.D.; Founding Dean of the College of Natural and Health Sciences Traci Finnegin, B.S.; Education Coordinator, School of Education Christine Pontius; Administrative Assistant, Department of Nursing Stephanie Salamon, A.A.S., B.A.; Assistant Clinical Coordinator, Physician Assistant Studies Program Rebekah L. Shank; Office Coordinator, Physical Therapy Program Karen Skiba, A.A.B.; Administrative Assistant, School of Engineering and School of Business Kristine L. Still, B.S., M.A., Ph.D.; Founding Dean of the College of Applied and Social Sciences Amanda Valverde, B.A.: Executive Assistant to the Provost and Vice President for Academic Affairs Andrea Williams, B.S.; Senior Administrative Assistant to the Dean of the College of Natural and Health Sciences Tom Wise, B.S.; Biology Lab Manager
+Linda Bigham, B.S., M.S.; Associate Director of Assessment and Licensure, School of Education

+Bryan J. Boatright, B.A., M.B.A., Ed.D; Interim co-Vice President for Academic Affairs, Assistant Vice President for Academic Affairs, and University Registrar

+Jody Bryan, A.A.B., B.A.; Coordinator, Center for Student Success and Academic Affairs Programming

+Mary Campbell, B.A.; Administrative Assistant, School of Engineering and School of Business

+Jesse Cunion, B.A., M.A.; Associate Academic Dean

+Heather L. Duda, B.A., M.A., Ph.D.; Founding Dean of the College of Arts and Humanities

+Traci Finnegin, B.S.; Education Coordinator, School of Education

+Colleen Haddon, Senior Administrative Assistant to the Dean of the College of Natural and Health Sciences

+Adina Haught, B.A.; Senior Administrative Assistant to the Dean of the College of Applied and Social Sciences

+Stephanie Helmick, Administrative Assistant, Physician Assistant Studies Program

+Heather Jackson, M.S.; Office Coordinator of the Physical Therapy Program

+Angela Lang, B.S.; Senior Administrative Assistant to the Dean of the College of Arts and Humanities

+Sandra I. Madar, B.S., Ph.D.; Interim co-Vice President for Academic Affairs and Founding Dean of the College of Natural and Health Sciences

+Christine Pontius; Administrative Assistant, Department of Nursing

+Stephanie Salamon, A.A.S., B.A.; Assistant Clinical Coordinator, Physician Assistant Studies Program

+Kristine L. Still, B.S., M.A., Ph.D.; Founding Dean of the College of Applied and Social Sciences

+Amanda Valverde, B.A.; Executive Assistant to the Vice President for Academic Affairs

+Andrea Williams, B.S.; Assistant Clinical and Academic Coordinator Physical Therapy